-In all seriousness, pastel colours seem to be a real divide amongst the interior design world, so we have done a review of the trend.
+In all seriousness, pastel colours seem to be a real divide amongst the interior design world, so we decided to wade in on the discussion, naturally.

 However, despite the summery connotations of pastel colours, they’re cool toned.
 The palette pairs perfectly with pale colours like white and cream, which when used as part of an overall theme will create a light and airy feel to a room – especially if there’s ample natural light exposure to the space.